RishubPatel/RISC-V-OTTER-CPU/README.md

 The waveform verifies that `MIE` is copied to `MPIE` and cleared when the interrupt is taken, the return PC is saved in `mepc`, and execution is redirected through `mtvec`.
 When `mret` executes, the PC returns to `mepc` and the previous interrupt-enable state is restored.

-Additional interrupt verification simulations verified processor initialization, repeated interrupts, normal execution without interrupts, all supported instructions producing expected results, and the individual datapath modules.
+Additional interrupt verification simulations verified processor initialization, repeated interrupts, normal execution without interrupts, and the individual datapath modules.

 ---